-Continue reading the article below to find out about the best Christmas Cactus you can welcome home.
+Continue reading this article below to choose the best Christmas Cactus you can welcome home.

 Thanksgiving, Easter, or Christmas Cactus: Confusion Solved!

-The leaf structure and blooming period of these three Christmas Cactus varieties distinguish them from one another.
+The stem structure and blooming period of these three Christmas Cactus varieties distinguish them from one another.

 Three Types of Christmas Cactus with Pictures and Names

-These three Christmas cactus species can be distinguished by their leaf shape and blooming season.
+All three types are easily distinguished by their leaf shape and blooming season.

 1. Schlumbergera Truncata (Thanksgiving Cactus)